Lead Product Designer

 So they granted me 3 weeks to show what the users really needed.

-I pulled in another UX designer and started gathering requirements while she delegating design of a brand new interface within the restrictions of PowerApps.
+I pulled in another UX designer and started gathering requirements while she built a design library in PowerApps for the vendor to utilize.
 It was quickly clear that beyond the obvious failings, there were three critical jobs that were entirely missing from the design solution.

 Job 1